An introduction to The Rhinegold

 The giants demand that enough gold is given to completely cover Freia, which takes Alberich’s lot completely.
 But, in a stomach turning twist, Fasolt points out a crack in the gold, for which the Ring is a perfect fit.
 Despite his protestations, the giants take the Ring from him, then argue over it themselves, leading to Fafner clubbing Fasolt to death.
 The gods retreat to Valhalla as the Rhinemaidens mourn the loss of their treasure, condemning the gods and their selfish nature.

-After last year’s rapturous production of The Valkyrie, Richard Jones returns for The Rhinegold, bringing his stylised and intense staging back as part of ENO’s ongoing Ring Cycle.
+After last year’s rapturous production of The Valkyrie, Richard Jones returns for The Rhinegold, bringing his stylised and intense staging back as part of ENO’s Ring Cycle.
 This prelude is more fantastical in nature than its sequel, but Jones is set to ground it in a reality that presents the gods as entities just as human as us – and if anything, more fallible.

 Having worked with ENO on productions such as The Mastersingers of Nuremberg and Rodelinda in the past, Richard Jones’s vision of The Rhinegold is sure to blow you away.
 Balancing a traditional interpretation of the mythological and setting with a 21st Century point of view, expect a ground-breaking new production to frame one of opera’s most beloved stories.